Walter Camp: Coaching career

-Father of American Football
+Father of American football

 Camp was on the various collegiate football rules committees that developed the American game from his time as a player at Yale until his death.
 English rugby football rules at the time required a tackled player, when the ball was "fairly held," to put the ball down immediately for scrummage.
-Camp proposed at the U.S. College Football 1880 rules convention that the contested scrum be replaced with a "line of scrimmage" where the team with the ball started with uncontested possession.
-This change effectively created the evolution of the modern game of American football from its rugby football origins.
+Camp proposed at the U.S. College Football 1880 rules convention that the contested scrum be replaced with a "line of scrimmage" where the team with the ball started with uncontested possession and with each team fielding eleven players.
+This change effectively created the evolution of the modern game of American football from its rugby football origins, and was on display in the first game of football between two American colleges played with this format, Harvard and Tufts on June 4, 1875.

 He is credited with innovations such as the snap-back from center, the system of downs, and the points system as well as the introduction of what became a standard offensive arrangement of players—a seven-man line and a four-man backfield consisting of a quarterback, two halfbacks, and a fullback.
 Camp was also responsible for introducing the "safety," the awarding of two points to the defensive side for tackling a ball carrier in his own end zone followed by a free kick by the offense from its own 20-yard line to restart play.
 This is significant as rugby union has no point value award for this action, but instead awards a scrum to the attacking side five meters from the goal line.

-In 2011, reviewing Camp's role in the founding of the sport and of the NCAA, Taylor Branch also credited Camp with cutting the number of players on a football team from 15 to 11 and adding measuring lines to the field.
+In 2011, reviewing Camp's role in the founding of the sport and of the National Collegiate Athletic Association (NCAA), Taylor Branch also credited Camp with cutting the number of players on a football team from 15 to 11 and adding measuring lines to the field.
 However, Branch noted that the revelation in a contemporaneous McClure's magazine story of "Camp's $100,000 slush fund," along with concern about the violence of the growing sport, helped lead to President Theodore Roosevelt's intervention in the sport.
-The NCAA emerged from the national talks, but worked to Yale's disadvantage relative to rival (and Roosevelt's alma mater) Harvard, according to Branch.
+The NCAA emerged from the national talks, but worked to Yale's disadvantage relative to rival (and Roosevelt's alma mater) Harvard University, according to Branch.